isc-projects/bind9/doc/arm/reference.rst

     ``key_list``
         A list of one or more ``key_id``, separated by semicolons and ending with a semicolon.

+    ``tls_id``
+        A string representing a TLS configuration object, including a key and certificate.

     ``number``
         A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
 Its acceptable value might be further limited by the context in which it is used.